10 Churches in Kotor, Montenegro JetSettingFools.com

 The St. Luke Kotor, Montenegro church dates to 1195, but it is undetermined whether it was built as a Catholic or Orthodox Church, so it has been used as both.

-In fact, inside the small church there are two altars – one is Catholic and the other is Orthodox.
+In fact, inside the small historic structure there are two altars – one is Catholic and the other is Orthodox.
 The church is open – and free – to visitors in the summer season (but closed in the wintertime).

 #4 St. Mary’s Church, Kotor